DowneyTung/golem/README.md

 ```

-Intro (Technically you can ignore the content below because it is not related to the Tentrr test, but do keep reading if you are interested in this test automation framework)
+**(Technically you can ignore the content below because it is not related to the Tentrr test, but do keep reading if you are interested in this test automation framework)**

+Intro
 --------------------------------------

 >Automate end to end tests in minutes, not hours.